Dondakaya Fry (Tindora Fry)

 fry until the raw smell goes away

-Serve dondakaya fry with rice.
+Serve dondakaya fry with hot rice and ghee or with chapati.

 dondakaya fry